TechRecruitNinja/documentation/Users.md

-Users in this case are recruiters/agents logging into the system and managing the data.
+Users in this case are recruiters/agents logging into the system and managing the candidate's data.

 You can do the following: